 Well here it is, the long awaited article of exactly how to practise.
 This is a biggie!!

-Mistake number one: we sign our child up for piano lessons and everything is happy ever after.
+We sign our child up for piano lessons and everything is happy ever after.
 Nope – it doesn’t work that way.
 Children have no idea how to practise.
 They may not touch the piano between lessons; or they fiddle about getting disheartened; or, if they are very keen, they will keep playing through their new piece hoping eventually it will sound right.
 Adult beginners are much the same.
 Sound familiar?

 For best results:

-- The piece will probably have been broken into phrases by the teacher.
+- Longer pieces will probably have been broken into phrases by the teacher.
 Work on ONE phrase at a time.
 It doesn’t have to be the first phrase.
 I have been having great success by shutting the keyboard and helping the pupil memorise the piece before playing.
 This works so well if they really look.
 A phrase, if the right standard for them can be learned in as little as 5 minutes!!

 The amateur practises until he gets it right.
 The professional practises until he cannot get it wrong.